 Category: ISO-25010/Resource Utilisation/Capacity

-Statement: The solution’s system(s) MUST be capable of persisting all records for double the expected service lifespan.
+Statement: The solution’s system(s) must be capable of persisting all records for double the expected service lifespan.

 Rationale: Software is expensive to procure or rent and may be kept running longer than originally expected to recuperate initial costs.